 SQL Data Types

-When creating a table in SQL, every column must be assigned a data type.
-A data type tells the database what kind of value a column will store — whether it is a number, a piece of text, a date, or something else.
+When you create a table in SQL, every column must be given a data type.
+A data type tells the database what kind of value that column will store — a number, a piece of text, a date, or something else.

-Think of it like labeling compartments in a drawer.
-One compartment is labeled "only pens," another "only coins," and another "only paper."
-SQL data types work the same way — they make sure only the right kind of data goes into each column.
+Think of it like labelling compartments in a drawer.
+One compartment says "only pens", another says "only coins".
+SQL data types work the same way — they ensure only the right kind of data goes into each column.

 Why Data Types Matter

-- They ensure data accuracy — a phone number column will not accidentally store someone's name.
+- They ensure data accuracy — a phone number column will not accidentally store a name.

-- They optimize storage — using the right type helps the database use memory efficiently.
+- They save storage space — using the right type helps the database use memory efficiently.

-- They help with calculations — only numeric types can be used in math operations like addition or average.
+- They allow calculations — only numeric types can be used in maths operations like addition or average.

 1. String (Text) Data Types

-String data types store text values — like names, addresses, descriptions, and email IDs.
+String data types store text values — like names, addresses, and email IDs.

 When to Use CHAR vs VARCHAR

 Use CHAR when the value will always be the same length — for example, a country code like 'IN' or 'US'.
-Use VARCHAR when the length of the value can vary — for example, a person's name or a city name.
+Use VARCHAR when the length can vary — for example, a person's name.

 Numeric data types store numbers — both whole numbers and decimal numbers.